DeFiCh/ain/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the Defi blockchain.
+Construct a linear, no-fork, best version of the DeFi Blockchain.

 ## Step 1: Download hash list